 Prior to the pandemic, job seekers often find themselves checking out different opportunities online and offline.
-Everyone is given equal opportunities whether you have applied online or just walked in a company office to express your interest to apply.
+Everyone is given equal opportunities whether you have applied online or just walked into a company office to express your interest to apply.

 Now, the recruitment process has frantically gone online as one of the effects of the pandemic.
 Since the face-to-face aspect of recruitment is not possible, employers are now using online job platforms to attract and find quality talents for their teams.